 1. What is a Licensed Marriage and Family Therapist?

 -Marriage and Family Therapists (MFTs) are mental health professionals trained in psychotherapy and family systems, and licensed to diagnose and treat mental and emotional disorders within the context of individual, marriage, couples, and family systems.
 MFT is a Masters Level clinical designation.

-– What is discussed in counseling is held in the strictest confidence.
-I am bound by ethical standards outlined for Marriage and Family Therapists through the AAMFT, but there are limits to confidentiality.
+– What is discussed in counseling and coaching session is held in the strictest confidence.
+I am bound by ethical standards outlined for Marriage and Family Therapists through the AAMFT, but there are limits to confidentiality for therapy clients.
 For more detailed information about confidentiality, please see my Informed Consent policy.

 – I do not accept direct payment from insurers.
 I provide clients with an electronic invoice.
 Learn more about the cost of therapy here,